pinussilvestrus/dev-articles/articles/prototyping#07-04-2020.md

 That one should be clear now.
 Once you know the user story of your prototype, try to keep it in that scope.
 Furthermore, don't intend to reinvent the wheel.
 You need an autocomplete input?
 Try to integrate a working library for that.
 Modals, icons, drag and drop functionality?
 Try not to build it yourself.
 Of course, there will be cases where you have to create something from scratch again so that these components fit your needs.
 Most of the cases, it's okay to re-use certain stuff.

-Additionally, do not implement all edge cases inside your prototype.
-Focus on the problem your demo should solve.
+Additionally, do not implement all edge cases inside your prototype. **Focus on the problem your demo should solve**.
 Do not get stuck on extra cases that might affect you in the future.
 The primary purpose should be to verify your idea with the user.
 Make sure you give your testing person a scenario to click through.

 That's the most crucial stuff which should work smoothly.
 Any extra stuff is a bonus.
 Often the case, crazy other functionality might also distract the testing user from the main focus, which would have a negative effect as well.